 Class R - Recreational motor homes and converted buses.

-To be sure, always inquire whether the station has the proper authorization to inspect your vehicle.
-To find an authorized vehicle safety inspection station near you use this link Inspection station lookup and click on Find an inspection station tab.
+Always inquire whether the station has the proper authorization to inspect your vehicle.
+To find an authorized vehicle safety inspection station near you use this link Inspection station lookup to find an inspection station.

-The Inspector will enter the inspection information into the Maryland Safety Inspection System, which will electronically transfer the information to the MVA if the vehicle meets all Maryland safety standards.
-To improve customer service, the Automotive Safety Enforcement Division has implemented an electronic vehicle inspection receipt which is emailed to the customer.
+The Inspector will enter the inspection information into the Maryland Safety Inspection System, which will electronically transfer the information to the MVA if the vehicle meets or exceeds all Maryland safety standards.
+To improve customer service, the Automotive Safety Enforcement Division has implemented an electronic vehicle inspection receipt.
+The owner will need to provide an email address to recieve this receipt electornically.

 If the customer has a temporary vehicle registration, the business day following a passed inspection, the customer can go online: eMVAstore to have the registration card and stickers, valid for two years, mailed to them, eliminating a trip to the MVA.

-To determine if a vehicle you are buying has a current vehicle safety inspection certification use this link Maryland inspection lookup and click on the Find an e-inspection tab, then enter the Vehicle Identification Number.
+To determine if a vehicle you are buying has a current vehicle safety inspection certification use this link Maryland inspection lookup click on Find an e-inspection, then enter the Vehicle Identification Number(VIN).

 What happens if my vehicle fails the safety inspection?